PRACTICE AREA

 If you’ve experienced workplace discrimination, you can bring a lawsuit against your employer.
 Your company could be liable for discrimination depending on how they handled your situation.

-Your employer has a duty to address incidents of discrimination in the workplace if they:
+Your employer has a duty to address incidents of discrimination in the workplace if they were aware, or should have been aware of the behavior.

 Under federal and state law, employers must have policies in place to make sure such discrimination does not happen again.

 But having a handbook is not enough.
 Employers must actually follow through with their anti-discrimination policies.
-In many cases, victims of discrimination go to HR and follow their company’s reporting procedures – only for their companies to do nothing.
+In many cases, victims of discrimination go to HR and follow their company’s reporting procedures, only for their companies to do nothing.

-Perceived Race – Racial discrimination in the workplace is illegal even if the offender is wrong about your race.
+- Perceived Race – Racial discrimination in the workplace is illegal, even if the offender is wrong about your race.

-Racial discrimination can happen to anyone, not just minorities.
+- Racial discrimination can happen to anyone, not just minorities.

-You can suffer discrimination from someone who is the same race as you.
+- You can suffer discrimination from someone who is the same race as you.

 How Do I Sue for Discrimination?